udacity/ud867/FinalProject/README.md

 ## Optional Tasks

-To exceed expectations, do the following.
+To exceed expectations, do the following:

 ### Add Interstitial Ad

 Follow these instructions to add an interstitial ad to the free version.
-Display the add after the user hits the button, and before the joke is shown.
+Display the add after the user hits the button, but before the joke is shown.

 https://developers.google.com/mobile-ads-sdk/docs/admob/android/interstitial

 ### Add Loading Indicator

-Add a loading indicator that is shown while the joke is being retrieved, and disappears when the joke is ready.
+Add a loading indicator that is shown while the joke is being retrieved and disappears when the joke is ready.
 The following tutorial is a good place to
 start: